A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KTVZ

 The dead and unaccounted for residents of Champlain Towers South in Surfside, Florida, reflect the area’s rich cultural diversity.
 The international tragedy has touched members of a tight-knit Jewish community and families from as far away as Argentina, Paraguay and Colombia.

-Scores of people remain unaccounted for after the collapse of part of the 13-story residential building.
-Search and rescue teams have been feverishly scouring the site since shortly after 55 of the building’s 136 units fell at around 1:30 a.m. on June 24.
+Search and rescue teams have been feverishly scouring the site since shortly after 55 of the 13-story residential building’s 136 units fell at around 1:30 a.m. on June 24.

-The death toll stood at 90 as of Sunday, officials said.
-The victims range in age from 4 to 92.
+The death toll has reached nearly 100, with the victims ranging in age from 3 to 92.

-Seventy-one victims have been identified.
-The number of people who are unaccounted for is 31, authorities said Sunday.
+So far 238 people have been accounted for, she said, with potentially 14 still unaccounted for.

+Crews have been hard at work removing over 18 million pounds of concrete from the collapse site, according to Cava.

-Authorities made the decision to shift the search effort from rescue to recovery on Wednesday.
+Authorities made the decision to shift the search effort from rescue to recovery last Wednesday.

 Here’s what we know about those confirmed dead and those still unaccounted for.